marcusoftnet/marcusoftnet.github.io/_posts/2007-04-04-tdd-how-is-it-done.md

 blogger_orig_url: http://www.marcusoft.net/2007/04/tdd-how-is-it-done.html
 ---

 The next
-project will be done with Test Driven Development - i am really looking forward to this!
+project will be done with Test Driven Development - I am really looking forward to this!

 We have all read about TDD, on this pros and cons and how it is done